 Summary

-Nowadays, statistical problems are solved with dedicated computer programs.
+In modern times, statistical problems are usually solved with dedicated computer programs.
 Statistical computing is part of the intersection between computational science and statistics.
-Statistics programs like spreadsheet programs that guide the user to the desired analysis with the help of a graphical interface and menus are user-friendly, but often expensive and have limits regarding expandability, transparency, and maintainability.
+Statistics programs like spreadsheet programs that guide the user to the desired analysis with the help of a graphical interface and menus are user-friendly, but often are expensive and have limits regarding expandability, transparency, and maintainability.
 Programming languages specially designed for statistics require more learning effort but allow the user the greatest possible freedom of use and the resulting scripts can be maintainable and transparent.
-The R program is such a statistics programming language, for which graphical interfaces have also been developed and which therefore combines the advantages of both approaches.
-R is freely available over the internet and can be downloaded and installed for any operation system (see R Foundation 2022).
-There you will also find numerous guides and tutorials as well as a vast selection of additional packages which have been developed by R users for specific tasks and are freely available to the statistics community.
-After successful installation, R’s input window, the R console, appears when the program starts and allows to execute commands.
+The R program is a statistics programming language for which graphical interfaces have been developed and which, therefore, combines the advantages of both approaches.
+R is freely available over the internet and can be downloaded and installed for any operating system (see R Foundation 2022).
+There you will also find numerous guides and tutorials as well as a vast selection of additional packages that have been developed by R users for specific tasks and are freely available to the statistics community.
+After successful installation, R’s input window, the R console, appears when the program starts.

 Unit 2 – Basics of programming with R